mosteo/actions/README.md

 # docker-run

+**DEPRECATION**: next versions of this and other actions in this repository will be published in the https://github.com/mosteo-actions organization.

 This action allows you to run a command of your choosing inside a docker container given by its tag in Docker Hub.